Wondering how to do 21st century grunge fashion, sustainably? Read on….

-Dressing yourself by yourself and not because Vogue is increasingly entering discussions among those that feel that old grunge principles still resonate strongly with them, be they old grunge babies or misfits that don’t relate to the modern world.
-The more attractive street looks have taken on a grittier, realer factor, away from idealized perfection.
-Sure; it’s idealized grittiness – but not if you do it right aka.
-Throw on an essentially you whatever and don’t lose sleep over it.
+Dressing yourself by yourself and not ‘because Vogue’ is increasingly entering discussions among those that feel that fundamental grunge fashion principles still resonate strongly with them, be they old grunge babies or modern day misfits that don’t relate to the current mode.
+Throw on an essentially you ensemble, and don’t lose sleep over it.
 It’s time to get real.

-If you love reveling in iconic styles of the past, here’s 10 ways you can bring the spirit of grunge back into the 21st Century.
+If you love reveling in iconic grunge style of the past, here are 10 ways you can bring the spirit of grunge fashion back into the 21st Century.

 CLEARLY.
 What better way to be true to an anti fast fashion movement than to live it?
 Pile on layers: tee, plaid shirt, jeans, boots, toque, jacket.
 Where to find said layers?
-The best place would be a vintage shop.
-But if you can’t bear to face an outdoor market this winter there are loads of online thrift and vintage stores – here’s a selection of my favourites:
+The best place would be a thrift shop.
+But if you can’t bear to face an outdoor market this winter there are loads of online thrift and vintage stores.
+Here’s a selection of my favourites:

 - Classic Ebay – get some original grunge styles right from concert Ts to jeans here